The Augmented Image Prior: Distilling 1000 Classes by Extrapolating from a Single Image: Related Work

-\paragraph{Without the training data.} Distilling knowledge without access to the original training dataset was originally proposed in $2017$~\cite{lopes2017data} and first experiments of leaving out single MNIST classes from the training data were shown in~\cite{hinton2015distilling}.
+\paragraph{Without the training data.} Distilling knowledge without access to the original training dataset was originally proposed in $2017$~\citep{lopes2017data} and first experiments of leaving out single MNIST classes from the training data were shown in~\citep{hinton2015distilling}.
 Yet, this paradigm is gaining importance as many recent advancements have been made possible due to extremely large proprietary datasets that are kept private.
-This has lead to either the sole release of trained models~\cite{clip,ig65m,ig1b} or even more restricted access to only the model outputs via APIs~\cite{gpt3}.
-While the original work~\cite{lopes2017data}, still required activation statistics from the training dataset of the network, more recent works do not require this ``meta-data''.
-These approaches are typically GAN based~\cite{DAFL,ye2020data,Micaelli2019ZeroShotKT}, for example generating datasets of synthetic images that maximally activate neurons in the final layer of teacher.
-Similarly, in~\cite{yin2020dreaming}, features of pretrained networks are inverted, a large dataset generated and then used for distillation with high accuracies.
+This has lead to either the sole release of trained models~\citep{clip,ig65m,ig1b} or even more restricted access to only the model outputs via APIs~\citep{gpt3}.
+While the original work~\citep{lopes2017data}, still required activation statistics from the training dataset of the network, more recent works do not require this ``meta-data''.
+These approaches are typically generation based~\citep{DAFL,ye2020data,Micaelli2019ZeroShotKT,yin2020dreaming} and \eg yield datasets of synthetic images that maximally activate neurons in the final layer of teacher.
 Related to this, there are works which conduct ``dataset'' distillation, where the objective is to distill large-scale datasets into much smaller ones, such that models trained on it reach similar levels of performance as on the original data.
-These methods generate synthetic images~\cite{wang2018dataset,radosavovic2018data,liu2019ddflow,zhao2021dsa,cai2020zeroq}, labels~\cite{bohdal2020flexible}, or both~\cite{nguyen2021dataset}, but due to their meta-learning nature have only been applied to small-scale datasets, such as MNIST or CIFAR.
-Finally, the ability to copy models based on API outputs while having access to a dataset with only a partial overlap to the original one has been explored in~\cite{orekondy19knockoff,wang2020neural}, though \cite{orekondy19knockoff} relies on pretrained models.
+These methods generate synthetic images~\citep{wang2018dataset,radosavovic2018data,liu2019ddflow,zhao2021dsa,cai2020zeroq}, labels~\citep{bohdal2020flexible}, or both~\citep{nguyen2021dataset}, but due to their meta-learning nature have only been successfully applied to small-scale datasets.
+In contrast to GAN- and inversion-based methods, as well as to dataset distillation, our approach does not require the knowledge of the weights and architecture of the teacher model, and instead works with black-box ``API''-style teacher models and much smaller ``datasets'' of just a single datum plus augmentations.
+This paper follows a radically different goal: We are interested in \textit{analysing} the potential of extrapolating from a single image to the manifold of natural images, for which we choose KD as a well-suited and simple tool.